jirib/notes/sap.md

       run only when both nodes are up)
     - ENSA2 (replication designed as client/server mode; ERS cluster resource agents run on both nodes)

-### SAP Hana
+- SAP HANA
   * the SAP app including memory-based built-in database, runs only on Linux
   * flavors:
     - HANA1 (many online tutorials refer to this because it was novelty and not easy to setup)
     - HANA2

+### SAP Hana

 Some SAP basic vocabulary/info: